 While not a standing committee, the Student Disciplinary Committee is appointed by the president to deal with disciplinary matters.
 The dean of women, dean of men, the academic vice president, the director of Campus Life, and the president of the Student Council Association serve on the committee.
 Other members are appointed as needed to deal with specific issues.
 This committee addresses specific student ethical or moral problems.
-After due and fair consideration, the student disciplinary committee, in consultation with the student involved, may recommend that disciplinary action be taken by the full faculty.
+After due and fair consideration, the student disciplinary action be taken by the full faculty.
 The faculty has authority to impose loss of academic credit, probation, or dismissal, as appropriate to the seriousness of the situation.
 Information regarding student rights and due process is published in the Student Supplement and Housing Handbook.